Lyndsey Butcher had a problem.

 But Fedor and Connolly say there’s been a fundamental shift in how to build.

-Rather than building a product in a linear way, the emphasis is on building fast, removing waste and building a product in a circular way where it’s improved based on feedback from the market.
+Rather than building a product in a linear way, the emphasis in product design is on building fast, removing waste and building a product in a circular way where it’s improved based on feedback from the market.

-Zeitspace starts building experience prototypes in a day or two, refining them based on what we learn from the client and the user experience.
+Zeitspace starts building clickable prototypes in a day or two, refining them based on what we learn from the client and the user experience.